remdui/MultivariateNormativeModeling/README.md

 ## Code Quality
 ### Static Code Analysis

 - PyLint is used for static code analysis.
 Docs for PyLint can be found [here](https://pylint.pycqa.org/en/latest/).
+Settings for PyLint can be found in the `.pylintrc` file.
 Run PyLint using `poetry`:

     ```bash
     poetry run pylint ./src
     ```
 - Ruff can be used for additional static code analysis.
 Docs for Ruff can be found [here](https://docs.astral.sh/ruff/).
+Settings for Ruff can be found in the `.ruff` file.
 Run Ruff using `poetry`:

     ```bash
     poetry run ruff check ./src